RudeBirdies/RudeCMS/README.md

 **Future Updates**
 - A better admin interface
+- A more secure admin area (log in etc)
 - Automatic resizing/converting jpegs to webp
 - Anything else I think is cool

+**Installation**
+- Unzip the release into a folder onto your server and you're good to go.
+- Rename the "Admin" folder and add some .htaccess / .htpasswd security on the folder because there's no security built into it yet.

+**Customization**
+- Update the settings.php file with your site details, social links, preferred colours etc.
+- Swap out the logo file
+- Swap out the favicon.ico